The Three Principles and The Direct Path

-What is the difference between the 3P and direct path methods?
+What is the difference between the Three Principles psychology (3P), a spiritual school that uses the model of Universal Mind, Universal Consciousness and Thought, and direct path methods?
 The direct path is a path of spiritual enquiry wherein one goes directly to truth, rather than through steps (also called the “progressive path”).
 It is a process of seeing through the beliefs of who and what you thought you are, and being pointed (by a teacher, if you want to go faster) to what you actually are.
 Paths that are indirect use various practices as well as (sometimes) objects of devotion.
 The practices are meant to purify, prepare, and undo conditioning.
 They happen through time.
 The direct approach is, well more direct (hard to describe how something can happen outside of time! that’s where “transmission” of truth comes in, and unconditional, impersonal Love).
 Practices can include meditation, bodywork like yoga, chanting, lying on a bed of nails or various forms of asceticism.
 There are as many forms of practices and techniques as there are potentials in the mind for creating things to get rid of (endless in other words), and ways and means of preparing a person.
 The direct path gets straight to the point and informs you there is no person to begin with.

 The common basis with the 3P then is there is no reliance on techniques or motivation, but rather the attempt to impart an understanding.
 The understanding – a moment of suddenly seeing for oneself, the Aha! moment – that there never was a problem to begin with, were it not for your use of the power of mind (thought), the gift of universal Consciousness, and the infinite intelligence of Mind.
 The traditional direct path teachings put it in terms of Consciousness, folding in Mind as that aspect that is the infinite innate intelligence of life (which is in consciousness), and talk in terms of the “bodymind”: the sum of personal thinking, feeling and perception we place in an arbitrary and illusory container we call ourselves, which really only exists within consciousness.
 Consciousness is the only reality.